ibm-cloud-docs/assistant-data/tutorial-slots-complex.md

 | You     | purple |
 | Watson  | You seem to be having trouble choosing a time.
 I will make the reservation at 8PM for you.
 How many people will be dining? |

-## Step 9: Connect to an external service
-{: #tutorial-slots-complex-action}

-Now that your dialog can collect and confirm a user's reservation details, you can call an external service to actually reserve a table in the restaurant's system or through a multi-restaurant online reservations service.

-In the logic that calls the reservation service, be sure to check for `has_skipped_slots` and do not continue with the reservation if it is present.

 ### Summary
 {: #tutorial-slots-complex-summary}